-You will rise early this morning to drive approximately two hours (60km) northwest of the city to the Juyongguan Pass of the Great Wall.
-The aim of this is to avoid the crowds of tourists who will arrive later in the morning, and the heat of the day.
+You will rise early this morning and drive approximately two hours northwest of the city to the Juyongguan Pass.
+Here you can take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
 Your visit here involves walking from the bus to the first section.
 After your group has been given an introduction to the Great Wall's unique history you will have free time to explore the rest at your own pace.
-After lunch, drive approximately 1.5 hours to the Summer Palace in the north of the city.
-The palace is set over an extensive park and man-made lake complex and there is 1.5-2 hours on foot involved at this site.
+Later, visit the jade factory and this afternoon drive approximately one and a half-hours to wander around the Summer Palace.
+This evening savour a delicious Peking duck dinner.

 Great Wall of China - Originally built under the first Emperor of China, Qin Shi Huang, The Great Wall of China is the country's most iconic sight.
 Snaking through the northern countryside from the Gobi Desert in the west into the Bohai Sea in the east, the Great Wall of China is the longest wall in the world and was used as a fortification against northern nomadic tribes.
-The current structure dates back to the Ming Dynasty and is over 700 years old.
+The current structure dates back to the Ming Dynasty - over 700 years old.

 Jade Factory - Learn about one of China's most symbolic and important materials: jade, at this comprehensive factory.
-Learn how to spot real jade, watch artisans at work carving this precious stone, and even buy a piece to take home yourself!
+Understand how to tell if jade is real or fake and watch artisans at work, carving this emerald stone into works of art.

-Summer Palace - The former holiday retreat of the Qing emperors, the Summer Palace is a stunning example of

-Chinese garden style.
+Summer Palace - The former holiday retreat of the Qing emperors, the Summer Palace is a stunning example of Chinese garden style.
 The Summer Palace incorporates the Fengshui notion of 'Mountain' and 'Water', seen here with tranquil Kunming Lake and magnificent Longevity Hill.
 A favourite resort of the Empress Dowager Cixi, the Summer Palace is home to a stunning Marble Boat and the Long Corridor, one of the longest outdoor passageways in the world.